Workforce Race Equality Standard

 To view our ethnicity data, simply click on the file below under Useful Links called 'Diversity Data Breakdown 2016-17' or 'Diversity stats by month'.

-Gender pay figures for the Trust are included with the Diversity Breakdown file attached below.
+Gender pay figures for the Trust are included within the useful downloads files below.